-Battlegrounds is a completely new game mode in Hearthstone, which changes the way you play the game completely.
+Battlegrounds is a different game mode in Hearthstone that completely changes the way you play the game.
 You could even say that it’s a new game built into Hearthstone.
-The general idea behind it was to take the recently popular Auto Battler genre and translate it into Hearthstone.
-It doesn’t play like most of “Auto Chess” games, and it still feels a lot like Hearthstone, but that might be an advantage!
+The general idea behind it was to take the popular Auto Battler genre and translate it into Hearthstone.
+It doesn’t play like most “Auto Chess” games, and it still feels a lot like Hearthstone, but that might be an advantage!

-Players currently have access to 27 Heroes: the pool changes from time to time with some Heroes being changed, new Heroes being added, and some of the old ones being removed in balance patches.
-While they do not affect the minions offered, each Hero comes with a different Hero Power – a special ability that is either passive or you can use once per visit in the Tavern (between combat phases).
-Some of them are stronger in the early game, some have good late-game scaling, so you can adapt your strategy to the Hero you’ve picked.
+Players currently have access to 33 Heroes: the pool changes from time to time with some Heroes being changed, new Heroes being added, and some of the old ones being removed in balance patches.
+While they do not affect the minions offered, each Hero comes with a different Hero Power – a special ability that is either completely passive or an active ability that you can use once per visit to the Tavern (between combat phases).
+Some of them are stronger in the early game, whereas some have good late-game scaling, so you can adapt your strategy to the Hero you’ve picked.
 However, sometimes the right strategy is to ignore your Hero Power altogether and go with strong minions that are offered to you: use your Hero Power to your advantage when you can, but also be ready to choose a different route when you are not offered minions that have synergy with your Hero Power.

-When you start the match, you get two Hero choices and pick one.
+When you start a match, you get two Hero choices and pick one.
+No two players will ever share the same Hero – no one will be offered duplicates.
 The number of Heroes you can choose from can go up to three thanks to the cross-progression system (buying packs from Descent of Dragons expansion adds certain upgrades for Battlegrounds – and an extra Hero pick gained for 20 packs is the only one that adds some kind of advantage).
-No two players will ever share the same Hero – no one will be offered duplicates.
+With the launch of Ashes of Outland expansion on April 7th, Battlegrounds will move to a new Tavern Pass monetization system, where additional statistics, emotes, and Hero picks are unlocked with a separate purchase instead of buying card packs.

 Some Heroes are stronger than others, even significantly so.
 Nonetheless, it is possible to win games even on leaderboard ranks with any Hero.
 If you’re having fun with a specific Hero, don’t worry about its tier.
 That said, this tier list guide can help you choose your Hero based on how useful various Hero Powers are in general.
 We’ve categorized Heroes in four tiers.
 Click on each one of them to earn more – including how they look like, what their Hero Power is why they are put into a given tier / what kind of strategy they usually run.